 C. Goods for sale may only be displayed within the designated area for a period not exceeding 48 hours within any calendar week and shall not be stored in a vehicle parked on the site when goods are not on display.

 D. The Planning Board shall impose such additional conditions as it finds necessary to ensure an appropriate balance of outdoor and indoor display of goods for sale.

+E. The provisions in this section shall not apply to any generally accepted farm operation or practice within an established Ontario County Agricultural District.

-§ 220-56 Keeping of horses in R-1-30 and SCR-1 Districts.
+§ 220-56.1 Keeping of livestock in R-1-30 and SCR-1 Districts.

-The Town Planning Board may approve a special use permit for keeping of horses in the R-1-30 and SCR-1 Districts, provided that, in addition to compliance with the general requirements in § 220-35 of this article, the following standards are maintained:
+The Town Planning Board may approve a special use permit for keeping of livestock in the R-1-30 and SCR-1 Districts, provided that, in addition to compliance with the general requirements in § 220-35 of this article, the following standards are maintained:

 A. There shall be located on the subject premises one principal single-family dwelling which shall be the full-time residence of the owner or tenant of the property.